WANI12/smsv3/README.md

 The system to improve school management for both primary and secondary and tertiary institution.
 The system works offline and online remote access is provided Prerequise for the system are
-- Php as a backend
+- PPHP as a backend
-- tailwind css
+- Tailwind css
-- javascript
+- Javascript
-- react js
+- React js
-- html
+- HTML
-- css
+- CSS
-- laravel
+- Laravel
+  System management